 The fluid form of the building surface and landscape formation serve purposes such as incorporating the public space into the interior, organizing pedestrian and vehicle movement, and creating in-between spaces.
 The functions on the ground floors of the buildings ensure continuity and interaction between the outdoor public spaces and the interior spaces.

 Especially the vertical exhibition tunnel located in the centre of RAIM is a special space.
 RAIM will start taking its visitors into an unique experience with this tunnel it will dissolve the sharp boundary between dualities of this world and the world of Robots & AI related smart technologies.
 So, people will be able to directly dive into a journey with a scientific, technological, and innovative mission.

 Seoul RAIM is not only going to exhibit robots.
-RAIM will become the ‘Living Room’ for smart technologies which can allow people to interact with smart technologies such as Robots, AI, AR, VR, XR and more.
+RAIM will become the ‘Monitoring Center’ for smart technologies which can allow people to interact with smart technologies such as Robots, AI, AR, VR, XR and more.
 From design, manufacturing, construction to smart service technologies will be in charge.

 The journey will start at the entrance gate with the welcoming robot and RAIM will launch its first exhibition with smart design and smart building methodologies.
 Seoul RAIM will be completed with the official opening slated and first exhibition for late 2024.
 After the opening, it operates as a branch system of the Seoul Metropolitan Museum.